Skip to main content

-Connect your project to one or more Dremio Software clusters to create a federated data architecture that combines the best of both environments.
+Connect to one or more Dremio Enterprise clusters to create a federated data architecture that combines the best of both environments.

 This configuration enables:

-- Reduced query latency – Queries or portions of queries that utilize tables on the Software cluster are pushed down to maximize performance and reduce latency compared to transporting large raw tables.
+• Reduced query latency – Queries or portions of queries that utilize tables on the Enterprise cluster are pushed down to maximize performance and reduce latency compared to transporting large raw tables.

-- Cross-cluster data federation – Join data across multiple Dremio Software clusters and expose unified views through Dremio.
+• Cross-cluster data federation – Join data across multiple Dremio Enterprise clusters and expose unified views through Dremio.

-- Enhanced security and data isolation – Expose only a single Dremio port to the cloud instead of opening multiple source connections from your data center.
-Administrators of the Software cluster control what data is visible to the managing Dremio environment, allowing isolation of highly sensitive data on the Software cluster while exposing only aggregations or derived datasets to the managing project.
+• Enhanced security and data isolation – Expose only a single Dremio port to the cloud instead of opening multiple connections from your data center.
+Administrators of the Enterprise cluster control what data is visible to the managing Dremio environment, allowing isolation of highly sensitive data on the Enterprise cluster while exposing only aggregations or derived datasets to the managing project.

-- Simplified data access – Access all data sources connected to Software clusters as schemas within Dremio without managing individual source connections.
+• Simplified data access – Access all connections on Enterprise clusters as schemas within Dremio without managing individual connections.

-When you connect a Dremio Software cluster as a data source, all sources on the Software cluster can be available from your project.
-You can create Reflections, build views, and query across the federated environment just as you would with any connected source.
+When you connect to a Dremio Enterprise cluster, all connections on the Enterprise cluster can be available from your project.
+You can create Reflections, build views, and query across the federated environment, just as you would with data from direct connections.

 Example Configuration

-- The Software cluster appears under Sources > Databases in your project.
+• The Enterprise cluster appears under Connections in your project.

-- Data sources connected to the Software cluster appear as folders/schemas.
+• Connections to the Enterprise cluster appear as folders/schemas.

-- Create views and Reflections on any promoted tables, regardless of source type.
+• You can create views and Reflections on any promoted tables.

-- Query and join data across all sources—direct and federated.
+• Query and join data across all connections—direct and federated.

 Deployment Considerations

-If your Dremio project and the source Dremio Software cluster are in different cloud regions or cloud vendors, your deployment design may be influenced by network latency and egress costs.
+If your Dremio project and the connected Dremio Enterprise cluster are in different cloud regions or cloud vendors, your deployment design may be influenced by network latency and egress costs.

 Network Latency